 The day we saw it, the Elk Refuge was green and spectacular to look at, with winding little streams throughout.
 In May, shortly before our visit, the annual Elkfest auction of antlers took place.
 The antlers shed by elk in the refuge each spring are gathered by Boy Scouts and auctioned to the public, with funds split 75/25 between habitat improvement in the refuge and the Boy Scouts program.

 After returning from the ride, our last activity was a GMC towing demonstration with Eric Stanczak, chief engineer of full-size trucks.
 I got to drive the Sierra 3500HD Denali, which is a lot more powerful than my tow vehicle at home.
 I enjoyed learning how to turn, stop and check mirrors while hauling a much longer trailer than I’m used to around some steep switchbacks.

-We had one last meal back at the ranch, a dinner catered under a tent near the horse paddocks.
+We had one last meal back at the dude ranch in Jackson Hole, a dinner catered under a tent near the horse paddocks.
 Talking excitedly about the trip with new friends, it was hard to believe that I would soon be leaving this magical place.
 It’s truly a natural wonderland in which any equestrian or nature-lover feels right at home.
 The crystal-clean air and natural surroundings are food for the soul in the midst of the crazy-busy pressures of modern life.

 This article originally appeared in the February 2019 issue of Horse Illustrated magazine.
 Click here to subscribe!